St. Munchin Catholic Church

-St. Munchin Parish is a parish of the Catholic Church located in Cameron, Missouri, in the Diocese of Kansas City–Saint Joseph.
-It is the mother church for St. Aloysius, a mission church in Maysville.
+St. Munchin Parish is a parish of the Catholic Church located in Cameron, Missouri, in the Diocese of Kansas City–St. Joseph.

 St. Munchin's was founded in 1868 by the Rev. John Joseph Hogan, later the first Bishop of St. Joseph.

 History

 Founding

 The area around Cameron was served by Jesuit missionaries and an occasional priest from St. Joseph, Missouri, until 1846 when Fr.
 Thomas Scanlan began coming from St. Joseph on a regular basis.
 Several families from Limerick, Ireland, had settled in the town and named their parish after one of the patrons of their former Diocese of Limerick, Mainchín of Limerick or St. Munchin.
 By 1857 about 12 Catholic families were attending Mass and by 1859 Hogan included Cameron on his Mass schedule in months that had a fifth Sunday, as he covered other towns along the Hannibal-St. Joseph railroad the first four Sundays.

 Cameron took on new importance in the 1860s as the Hannibal and St. Joseph Railroad (later Burlington) began extending its route southward to the new "Hannibal" bridge crossing the Missouri River at Kansas City.
 In 1868 Hogan erected the first Catholic church building in Cameron since, as he said, "Cameron had at this time become a place of some importance, by its recent connection to Kansas City by railroad."

 After Hogan became Bishop of St. Joseph in 1868, Fr.
 Thomas Ledwith came every two weeks from Liberty, Missouri, to celebrate Mass.
 In 1870 the first resident priest James Foley arrived and covered also Breckenridge and Kidder.
 He was followed by a succession of pastors, and the mission parishes covered would evolve, including at times Hamilton, Mirabile, and Osborn, later Gallatin and Maysville.
 In 1873 a two-story, frame rectory was constructed.